The return to the hard state of GX 339-4 as seen by Suzaku: Hints of disk recession

+On the other hand, at the end of the outbursts, X-ray binaries are known to be in a radiatively inefficient state where the X-ray luminosity is proportional to $\dot{M}^{\alpha}$ with $\alpha\sim 2-3$ (e.g. \citealt{cori11} an references therein).
+Then $F_{eqpair}^{1/\alpha}$ can be used as a proxy for the accretion rate of our system.
+In consequence, the ratio $R_{proxy}=[F_{eqpair}^{1/\alpha}/T_{diskbb}^4]^{\frac{1}{3}}$ should be a proxy of the disk inner radius $R_{in}$.
 We have plotted $R_{proxy}$ normalized to its value in OBS1 (and assuming $\alpha=2.5$) in Fig. \ref{resfiteq}c versus the best fit inner radius values $R_{in}$ obtained from our broad band fits.
 While the values of $R_{proxy}$ for the last 4 observations are always larger than the one computed for OBS1, and then supporting the scenario of the recession of the optically thick part of the accretion disk, they are smaller than $R_{in}$ in most cases.
 This discrepancy may be due to the bad estimate of the disk inner temperature $T_{diskbb}$ from our fits due to the limited energy range of Suzaku in the soft X.\\